irrdnet/irrd/docs/admins/availability-and-migration.rst

   full password hashes when doing NRTM requests.
 Other than that, NRTM works identical to filtered queries.
 Set this to the IPs of your standby instances.

-If you are migrating from a different IRR server, make sure that password hashes are not filtered.
+If you are migrating from a different IRR server, check that password hashes are not filtered.

 Serials